WORK WITH ME

 We clarify what is actually happening.

-We work through the decisions carrying the most weight.
+We work through the highest-consequence choices.

 A more stable way of operating takes hold.